 Whatever time was left, we spent in meetings.
-We had to organize and decide on events, fill the sleeping schedule, plan the renovations, find legal representation, write public statements, apply for funding, talk to an endless stream of journalists, talk to the neighbors, invite activists and politicians, deny entry to other activists and politicians, form connections to other squats, talk to the owner and formulate a corona policy.
+We had to organize and decide on events, fill the sleeping schedule, plan the renovations, find legal representation, write public statements, apply for funding, talk to an endless stream of journalists, talk to the neighbors, invite activists and politicians, deny entry to other activists and politicians, form connections to other squats, talk to the owner of the building and formulate a corona policy.
 We organized on the fly—we set up Signal groups and a Matrix server, learned hand signs, kept times, moderated meetings, argued and solved conflicts, did check-ins and kept notes of everything.
-We decided collectively—not simply by majority, but looking for consensus even in disagreement.
+We made decisions collectively—not simply by majority, but looking for consensus even in disagreement.

 Even though most of us didn't live at Hotel Mokum, we needed this place, and it needed us.
 We were starting to neglect the lives we had outside of it—it was consuming us.
 After a month, we came together in an emo meeting to discuss the emotional aspects of our involvements.
 It was important to create this space for us to listen to each other, let each other air grievances and send each other messages of support.
-Unanimously, we agreed that this month had been one of the most fulfilling months of our lives, but we had all known that before.
-That had been the collective experience.
+Unanimously, we agreed that this month had been one of the most fulfilling months of our lives, but we had all known that before expressing it to each other.
+That this had been a collective experience.
 At the emo meeting we acknowledged what happened outside of it.
 For a brief moment, the collective dissipated into a collection of individuals, each with their own, unique experience, with complaints, insecurities and dirty apartments.

 One by one we assured each other, complimented each other on good shares.
 It was emotional and supportive.
 A lot of us hadn't known each other before the action, but in this moment of allowing ourselves to be vulnerable in front of each other, it felt like we had been doing this for years.
 We had become nodes in a (support) network, and our network, in turn, was just a node in an even larger network.
 As someone put it, outside the doors was now a city, not just a collection of houses.
 Far from autonomous, we depended on each other's solidarity; we knew that we could depend on each other, and that these new dependencies were voluntary.